eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 ![Alt Text](/assets/blog/mn-bab/split_constraints.png){: .blogpost-img80}

 {: .blogpost-caption}
-*The split constraints that are added to the generated subproblems.*
+*Illustration of the split constraints that are added to the generated subproblems.*

 The choice of which node to split has a significant impact on how many subproblems we have to consider during the Branch-and-Bound process until we can prove a property.
 Therefore, we aim to choose a neuron that minimizes the total number of problems we have to consider.
 To do this, we define a proxy score trying to capture the bound improvement resulting from any particular split.
 Note that the optimal branching decision depends on the bounding method that is used, as different bounding methods might profit differently from additional constraints resulting from the split.